Is e-learning a temporary phenomenon?

 - Travel: Cost and time

-- Price: This is typically lower than for classroom based training
+- Price: This is typically lower for e-learning courses than for classroom based training

 - Flexibility and convenience